Publications

 “Two Kinds of Eros in Plato”

-There is much disagreement about what eros is for Plato and whether it plays a significant role in his moral psychology.
+There is disagreement about what eros is for Plato and whether it plays a significant role in his moral psychology.
 I argue that eros is the desire for an object insofar as it is beautiful, but there are two kinds of it: the desire for an object insofar as it is beautiful in the particular way of causing a certain sort of pleasure, and the desire for an object insofar as it is beautiful in the particular way of being central to happiness.
-The first kind of eros is aroused solely by perception.
+The first kind is based solely on perception.
 The second kind develops over time, and it is a matter of whether a person is able to structure their evaluative beliefs to be consistent with valuing the desired object more than anything else.
 In everyone, this is a process of motivated reasoning.